Mallorca travel guide

 To drive a car or a motorcycle over 125cc in Spain you must be 18 years of age or above, and at least 16 years old to ride a motorcycle up to 125cc.
 You must carry a valid driving licence, proof of insurance and proof of identity at all times.

-You can drive in Spain on your full UK driving licence (provisional licences are not valid for driving in Spain).
+If you are visiting Spain, you can drive on your full, valid, UK driving licence (provisional licences are not valid for driving in Spain).

 If you’re living in Spain, check the Living in Guide for information on requirements for residents.